 Many drivers don’t understand that they need to yield to pedestrians at all corners and crosswalks.
 Some drivers do know the law, but don’t follow it because it isn’t enforced.
 Even county buses and city police vehicles don’t always follow the law.

 I am saddened by the number of pedestrian deaths occurring each year, and it saddens me further to see this number rising each year.
-As a leader in the community, I will continue to do all I can to raise awareness, including running public service announcements on television in Wisconsin, Illinois and Iowa telling motorists to yield to pedestrians.
+As a leader in the community, I will continue to do all I can to raise awareness regarding pedestrian rights, including running public service announcements on television in Wisconsin, Illinois and Iowa telling motorists to yield to pedestrians.